dynamsoft-docs/company-docs/customer-portal/email-notification.md

 The person who is invited will receive an Invite Confirm Email.
 Once he/she confirms, he/she will be listed on "User List", then repeat the process in Case 1.

-## Unsubscribe the renewal notification
+## Unsubscribe from the renewal notification

 If the contact(s) is removed from the order contacts, the person cannot check the license detail of this order any more.
-If you just do not want to receive the renewal notification, please just unsubscribe it.
+If you simply wish to no longer receive the renewal emails, please unsubscribe from the list by clicking the link in the email itself.

 ![Unsubscribe1]({{site.assets}}img/Unsubscribe-1.png)